joshuanallen/election-analysis/README.md

     gender_votes[gender_id] += 1

-After the list and dictionary for the gender demographic data is populated, we can print our results tot he terminal and text file after line 109.
+After the list and dictionary for the gender demographic data is populated, we can print our results to the terminal and text file after line 109.

     for gender_id in gender_votes: